 Though.when emergency was lifted and Janta party government in 1977 was formed under the prime ministership of morarji desai, Atal Bihari Vajpayee was appointed as the external affairs minister.

-And this became the reality when on 16 December 1996 Atal Bihari Vajpayee became the first PM of India from BJP but his government lasted only for thirteen days, but later he again became the PM and his government lasted for full 5 years.
+And this became the reality when on 16 December 1996 Atal Bihari Vajpayee became the first PM of India from the BJP, but his government lasted only for thirteen days.
+But later he again became the PM and his government lasted for full 5 years.

 Though there are many achievements of the government led by Vajpayee but he was mostly remembered for his sincere efforts to make peace with the neighbouring Pakistan.